asiffer/libspot/docs/70_API.md

     This container is a kind of circular vector.

+    First it is empty.
+Then we feed it with data until its max capacity is reached (transitory state).
+When it is full, the earlier data erase the older one (cruise state).

     | Member | Description |
     |--------|-------------|
     | `cursor` | Current position inside the container. |